pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Better to keep your mouth shut and appear stupid than to open it and remove all doubt."
 --Mark Twain

+"How easy it is to make people believe a lie, and how hard it is to undo that work again!”
-"It's easier to fool people than it is to convince them they have been fooled."
+Often paraphrased as: "It is easier to fool people than to convince them they have been fooled."
 --Mark Twain

 "Facts are true whether or not you believe them."